CaptainLexington/bowlliads-scorekeeper/README.md

   They are either of low quality or available on limited platforms.

 * **Well, I mean, what about keeping score by hand?**
-  Well, I really just wanted to learn LambdaNative.
+   I really just wanted to learn LambdaNative.

 ## Contribute
   Bug reports, feature requests, and pull requests welcome.
 Just clone the repo and dig in.